aalborgunilib/check_primo_pipes/README.md

 # check_primo_pipes
 A plugin for Nagios (and other compatible monitoring services) to monitor the status of pipes in Ex Libris Primo library discovery system.
 It will alert in case of pipes in state: stopped error, stopped harvest error, and threshold exceeded error.

 It also features rudimentary support for identifying stalled pipes.
-This works if you provide an expected maximum (in hours) a pipe should be in a running state.
-If a pipe exceeds the threshold, a warning is issued.
+This works if you provide an expected maximum (in hours) any pipe should be in a running state.

+Further, you are able to provide a list of scheduled tasks which should be enabled at any time.

 ## About
 As Ex Libris Primo does not provide users with an API to the back office this plugin can monitor pipes using "screen scraping" via the HTML.

 The plugin can monitor all available pipes in one go or a just a single pipe at a time.
 It supports a compact status output or a more detailed list of the current state of the different pipes.

 The plugin will require user credentials for the Primo back office and it is recommend that you create a user specifically for monitoring purposes.
-A user with the role "Staff User" is needed. in addition, the server performing the monitoring will need to have access to the back office URL through the firewall of the Primo server.
+A user with the role "Staff User" is needed.
+In addition, the server performing the monitoring will need to have access to the back office URL through the firewall of the Primo server.

 ## Installation